 Small but effective, the booty band (also known as a mini resistance band or resistance loop) helps you tone and tighten your backside more quickly than body-weight exercises alone.

-For less than $15, these tiny bands pack a punch while giving your butt a boost.
-And because these bands are so light and portable, you can bring them with you on your next vacation or work trip.
+For less than $20, these tiny bands pack a punch while giving your butt a boost.
+And because they're light and portable, you can pack them in your suitcase or throw them in your backpack for convenient, on-the-go booty band workouts.

 1. Glute Bridge

 This move really isolates your glutes while also activating your hamstrings.
-It's one of the greatest exercises you can do to lift and tone the booty.
-Plus, it's a low-impact move, which is great for those with knee issues.
+It’s one of the greatest exercises you can do to strengthen your glutes.
+Plus, it’s a low-impact move, which is beneficial for those with knee issues.

 2. Lateral Band Walk